Designing a Workplace Reuse System

 80%

-Increase in social media engagement increased
+Increase in social media followers

 50%